 The at-home consumer experience with self and others

-People with a new appreciation for the importance of staying well are prioritising their physical health, becoming more conscious of their emotional and mental well-being, and making time for self-care rituals.
+People with a new appreciation for the importance of staying well are prioritizing their physical health, becoming more conscious of their emotional and mental well-being, and making time for self-care rituals.

 At the same time, people are hungry to connect with both their immediate and global communities.
-There’s a desire to be “alone together” as we go about our daily activities and to empathise and learn from those in other countries around the world who have been impacted by the crisis.
+There’s a desire to be “alone together” as we go about our daily activities, and to empathize and learn from those in other countries around the world who have been impacted by the crisis.
 Search interest in “how to help” is on the rise, and search interest in the term “alone together” is up 75% since January.
-“Love in quarantine” also started trending on March 13.5
+“Love in quarantine” also started trending on March 13.3

 The at-home consumer experience with consumption and expenditure